Acorn: Etymology

-Ecological role
+Ecology

-Acorns play an important role in forest ecology when oaks are the dominant species or are plentiful.
+Acorns play an important role in forest ecology when oaks are plentiful or dominant in the landscape.
 The volume of the acorn crop may vary widely, creating great abundance or great stress on the many animals dependent on acorns and the predators of those animals.
 Acorns, along with other nuts, are termed mast.

 Wildlife that consume acorns as an important part of their diets include birds, such as jays, pigeons, some ducks, and several species of woodpeckers.
 Small mammals that feed on acorns include mice, squirrels and several other rodents.
+One beetle species, Thorectes lusitanicus, also feeds on acorns.
 Acorns have a large influence on small rodents in their habitats, as large acorn yields help rodent populations to grow.

 Large mammals such as pigs, bears, and deer also consume large amounts of acorns; they may constitute up to 25% of the diet of deer in the autumn.
 In Spain, Portugal and the New Forest region of southern England, pigs are still turned loose in dehesas (large oak groves) in the autumn, to fill and fatten themselves on acorns.
-Heavy consumption of acorns can, on the other hand, be toxic to other animals that cannot detoxify their tannins, such as horses and cattle.
+Heavy consumption of acorns can, on the other hand, be toxic to other animals that cannot detoxify their tannins, such as horses and cattle, especially if eaten in excess.

 The larvae of some moths and weevils also live in young acorns, consuming the kernels as they develop.

 Acorns are attractive to animals because they are large and thus efficiently consumed or cached.
 Acorns are also rich in nutrients.
 Percentages vary from species to species, but all acorns contain large amounts of protein, carbohydrates and fats, as well as the minerals calcium, phosphorus and potassium, and the vitamin niacin.
 Total food energy in an acorn also varies by species, but all compare well with other wild foods and with other nuts.